“Peace – that was the other name for home.” Kathleen Norris

 “At first it seemed like such a big task, but when I told people that I wanted to build a home for a family, a whole community came together in support.
 Gold Star children and wives, my church community, family, and so many friends of the 2 Sides Project all contributed to make not just one but five homes possible.
 Now we can share in the joy of seeing these smiling faces.
 Our fathers would be proud we are turning tragedy into service to others."

-The Latest Peace Home Recipient: The Cong Family
+The Latest Peace Home Recipient: Ms. Loi and her sister Muoi

 Other Peace Homes